 Let’s say the building is leaking on 3 out of 4 corners – the balconies are showing signs of obvious rot and getting bouncy – and the windows have black mold stains around them inside and out.
 At first, the strata is likely to repair the issues with a targeted approach, fixing what is most pertinent first, so that owners can save up cash to pay for the major upgrade projects on the horizon that need to be tackled.
 The strata will start to discuss options for exploring, funding and fixing the issues.
 They will typically hire an engineering firm to do a Building Envelope Condition Assessment, where core samples and surveys of residents are taken.
 The strata is provided with moisture readings and repair recommendations.
 In many cases, a targeted renewal approach costs less up front for the owners, but more money in the long run.
 The building can end up looking like a patch work of old and new materials, sometimes devaluing the market prices of resales.
 If the engineering reports detail that the structure is being weakened in a widespread fashion and the council opts to renew the envelope, they will put the project out for tender to different contracting firms to offer quotes.
 Several, sometimes tense, strata meetings later, a contracting firm will be chosen to do the work and a Special General Meeting or Annual General Meeting will be called, so that all owners can vote on the best strategy to fund the quoted project.
 Eventually, after many months of meetings and fund collection, the project will ensue.
 Tarps will be wrapped around the building for approximately 3-9 months and residents will be living in a construction site for nearly a year.

-How Does A Strata Fund A Rainscreening Project?
+How Does A Strata Fund A Rainscreen Project?

-The strata will call an SGM or AGM to discuss funding strategies.
-They will likely take some monies from the Contingency Reserve Fund (the strata’s savings account), but these accounts are most often drastically under-equipped, typically to keep monthly strata fees low for owners.
+The strata will call an Special General Meeting or Annual General Meeting to vote on funding strategies.
+They may opt to take some money from the Contingency Reserve Fund (the strata’s savings account), but these accounts are most often drastically under-equipped, typically to keep monthly strata fees low for owners.
 The strata may then opt to raise strata fees to boost funds, borrow the amount from a bank with interest on a payment plan and/or put owners on a special levy payment schedule.
 It is not uncommon to see rainscreen levies of $50,000+ per unit.
 We often see this split into equal payments spread out over a year or two.
 I recommend understanding your mortgage and the ability to refinance for anyone buying an older condo that carries this significant risk.
 In many cases it can be wise to refinance the cost, to keep your asset operating itself.
 The way I see it – you can either buy something new, and have the total operating costs inside your mortgage, or you can buy something old and continue funding its maintenance outside of your original debt.
 Real estate values are quite relative in this way.

 The Good News!